-The society today is cruel and puts enormous emphasis on personal success.
-As they say: Second place is nothing more than the first loser.
-People are being programmed to behave like ruthless social animals in the fight for glory, money and whatever else classifies as socially accepted trophy.
-Similar behavior separates people from one another and becomes the fuel for the large amount of hypocrisy and hatred we seen everywhere around us.
-Individuals are afraid to be open because that makes you vulnerable and the wrong people may get advantage.
-Obviously, bodybuilders also want to protect their personal happiness and therefore continue the lie.
+The modern society puts an enormous emphasis on personal success. ”Second place is the first loser,” they say.
+People are being programmed to behave like ruthless social animals in the fight for glory, money and whatever else classifies as a socially accepted trophy.
+This behavior drives a wedge in human relations and becomes the driving force behind the hypocrisy that we see today.